 - In some cases, companies that have captured the full customer journey by integrating multiple sources of data are generating up to 8.5X higher shareholder value.

-- While any company can use data to optimize costs or sell more products, real differentiation comes from understanding new information about customers and orienting that business around those insights.
+- While any company can use data to optimise costs or sell more products, real differentiation comes from understanding new information about customers and orienting their business around those insights.

-- In 2015, 60% of companies said that organizational silos were the greatest barrier to improving customer experience.
-Successful companies are finding ways to organize around customer needs, creating nimble teams with the customer experience at the center.
+- In 2015, 60% of companies said that organisational silos were the greatest barrier to improving customer experience.
+Successful companies are finding ways to organise around customer needs, creating nimble teams with the customer experience at the center.

 Check out the full report, “Marketing in the Driver's Seat: Using Analytics to Create Customer Value,” and learn more about how companies are creating customer value with innovative approaches to data and analytics.